Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest bleeding edge prerelease version release-196:
+New in this latest bleeding edge prerelease version release-196 RC1:

 1.)
 Added Kopernicus_Config.cfg option HomeWorldName, a string, default set to "Kerbin."
 This option enables you to for the first time ever, to have a homeworld and KSC at something other than "Kerbin" by changing this simple option, without mucking about with displayName, or worse, cbNameLater, a deprecated option.  cbNameLater will likely be removed in the near future if this works well.

 2.)
-Note you can't just randomly swap your homeworld, you need to edit in a KSC intp your target site like always.
+Note you can't just randomly swap your homeworld, you need to edit in a KSC into your target site like always.
 This feature is more for pack authors.

 3.)
 Because this change involved a lot of restructuring of Kopernicus (which for years, has assumed the homeworld will always be "Kerbin"), this is a bleeding edge testing release for at least a few days.